DylanBarratt/Game-of-Life/README.md

 To see it in action  <a href="http://dylanbarratt.com/projects/conway/">click here</a>

-_Side Note: I don't think it actually works properly lol!_
+_2021 Side Note: I don't think it actually works properly lol!_